telliott99/MySwift2/chapter6/protocols.rst

     true
     >

 By far the most common example is to outfit a struct or class with the ability to print itself in a useful way.
+(For some reason, they felt the need to rename the Printable protocol as CustomStringConvertible, maybe because it's used for things other than printing.
+Certainly, the change is a blow to clarity).

 .. sourcecode:: bash

     struct X: CustomStringConvertible {
         var description: String {
             get {
-                return "I am the greatest"
+                return "I *am* the greatest"
             }
         }
     }